ReggTheSecond/example_docs/README.md

 - create branch

 #### git-control issues
-- diffing does not work.
 - There seem to several bugs.
 - Logging into GitHub is a bit awkward.
 Seems to have to be done each time a machine is restarted.
 And even now I am unsure how to open the login dialog.

 #### git-control solution to issues
-- Inbuilt git plugin has a good diff tool.
 - Repository for git-control is active bugs may be fixed in updates.